Evaluation of inguinal swelling in children

 David J Mathison, MD, MBA

-- Assistant Professor of Pediatrics & Emergency Medicine
+- Adjunct Professor of Pediatrics & Emergency Medicine

 - George Washington University School of Health Sciences